Need to talk? Call 1800 882 436.

 Resources and support

-For more information about vitamins and supplements during your pregnancy:
+For more information about vitamins and supplements during pregnancy, you can:

 Speak to a maternal child health nurse